- Families often consider food eliminations to address children’s symptoms like stomach pain, bloating, fatigue, or general unwellness.

 Food Elimination for Your Child's Health

-Sometimes there's a concern that food elimination can help with gastrointestinal distress, abdominal pain, bloating, stomach aches, fatigue, and feeling unwell.
+Food elimination can help with gastrointestinal distress, abdominal pain, bloating, stomach aches, fatigue, and feeling unwell, but should be guided by a professional.

 Amer Al-Nimr, MD, Pediatric Gastroenterology